Trade the Vinci share!

 Analysis N°1

-The signing of Vinci contracts in emerging markets, which represent a major source of revenue with a strong increase in demand for infrastructure over the last few years, will be followed with the utmost attention.
+Vinci will be closely monitoring the signing of contracts in emerging markets, which represent a major source of revenue, with demand for infrastructure rising sharply in recent years.

 Analysis N°2

-We will also monitor the evolution of the group's positioning in the energy segment, which is likely to increase its sources of revenue to a greater or lesser extent.
-Of course, this concerns more particularly the green energy sector.
+It will also be important to monitor developments in the Group's positioning in the energy segment, which is likely to increase its sources of revenue to a greater or lesser extent.
+This applies in particular, of course, to the green energy sector.

 Analysis N°3